GageWAnderson/fashion_analyzer/README.md

 Under the hood, the tests use [Deep Eval](https://docs.confident-ai.com/) to check the LLM responses.
 The built-in Deep Eval RAGAS metrics are particularly useful for evaluating the model's performance on the RAG questions.

 ### Creating a Test Report
+Since I didn't want to pay for or rely on any external services like LangSmith or Confident AI, I created my own test report.
 The tests also output a test report in HTML format, which is viewable in any modern web browser.
 To view the test report, navigate to the `tests/test_outputs` directory and open the `test_report.html` file.
 The report file includes plots of the pass rate overall, by tool, by eval metric, and by latency.
 It uses Deep Eval RAGAS metrics to evaluate the performance of the LLM on the RAG questions and responsible AI metrics to evaluate the responses for potential harm.

+#### Notes on testing
+- The test suite is strongly limited by compute resources, meaning that the number of tests that can be run is limited by the available hardware
+- The test suite relies heavily on the LLM-as-a-judge paradigm, meaning that the tests are susceptible to the LLM's capabilities
+- The tests are also susceptible to the quality of the test data, which is why I included a few tests that were explicitly designed to be difficult for the LLM to answer
+- The tests cases are synthetic data generated through a separate synthetic data pipeline

 #### Example Report Sections